Dingo (band): "Dingo fever"

+At one time, the band members were brought to their concert venues in boxes, but after a few times, the fans started noticing this.
+The band members were in danger of suffocating inside their boxes when the fans surrounding them were blocking their air holes.
+There was also opposition to Dingo.
+At one time, a detonator for a dynamite charge was found at the footspace of the band's tour bus, connected to the wires of the bus's front lights.

+In 1985, the singer-songwriter Juha Vainio published a song called Mies joka tapasi Dingon (Finnish for: "The man who met Dingo").
+The idea of the song is based on real events.
+Vainio had met Neumann on a TV show and advised him on his rhymes.
+After the show was published, young girls started asking Vainio on the street if he was indeed the man who had met Dingo.
+They also asked for his autograph.
+The song is not specifically about the time Vainio himself met Dingo, but instead about an unnamed man who meets Dingo at an automated gas station and ends up thus being involuntarily famous.
+The song was Vainio's humorous statement about the "Dingo fever" and the resulting loss of privacy.

 Neumann's philosophical preferences, the conscious avoiding of publicity and several trips to Ireland started to alienate Dingo's younger audience.
 Yet Neumann's solo single "Mennään hiljaa markkinoille" and the expectations of a new Dingo single kept the band in headlines.
 Finally in November 1985 "Kunnian kentät" was released, once again hitting a number one position in the chart.
 A new Dingo album was expected to be released at Christmas 1985, but Dingo chose have a huge and expensive tour around the country.

 The year 1986 was the year of international dance music.
 Finland also had its own popular dance music group in the form of Bogart Co.
 Also, the album Kahdeksas ihme by Eppu Normaali reminded that there is excellent Finnish rock music other than Dingo.
 After a period of silence Dingo released their new album Pyhä klaani, which did not turn out to be as successful as their earlier albums.
 "Koulukapina", "Kreivin sormus" and "Suru tahtoo sua" from the album were radio hits.
 "Pyhä klaani" also became a number 1, but the album only sold 80,000 copies, due to changes in Neumann's musical style and especially his lyrics.

 Around this time, Dingo had aspirations to release singles in English.
 The English version of "Autiotalo" (The house without a name) and the B-side, the English version of "Kirjoitan" (Tell me now) were not successful outside Finland.
 The next single released in Finnish was "Juhannustanssit" ("the Midsummer Dance"), released around the Midsummer time in 1986.
 This single was a wild rock song that pleased rock critics more than the general audience.